-Club Dues are $55.00 Annually and $27.50 for Juniors.
+Club Dues are $85.00 Annually and $100 for Family Rate.
 There is a one time initiation fee of $20.00.
 Prior to joining you must attend three meetings or have three visits to the flying field.
 You can download a Membership Application HERE.

 In addition to the club membership, all users of the fields must also be members of the AMA (Academy of Model Aeronautics).
-This organization provides liability insurance, a monthly magazine and other benefits at an annual cost of $58.00.
+This organization provides liability insurance, a monthly magazine and other benefits at an annual cost.
 Those 19 and under receive special rates on both memberships.

 Most R/C aircraft are equipped with a fuel tank that can power the engine for about ten minutes.
 This is an average length of flight for most R/C pilots.
 The rechargeable batteries in the radios, which control the airplane, generally last six to ten flights.How do you learn to fly?